mfscripts/Yetishare-File-Hosting-Script-Free/README.md

 - Mod-Rewrite enabled

 <h2>Installation</h2>
-Full instructions are given in ___INSTALLATION.txt file found within the repository.
+Full instructions are given in the ___INSTALLATION.txt file found within the repository.

 <h2>Contributions</h2>
 If you'd like to contribute to the project, please contact us via the github project https://github.com/mfscripts/YetiShare-File-Hosting-Script-Free